EwanColquhoun/loadsheet-planner/README.md

     * [**Aircraft Dispatcher**](https://www.myworldofwork.co.uk/my-career-options/job-profiles/flight-dispatcher) - Provides the Pilots with the weight and balance information relevant to the flight.
 Also acts as the liaison between the Pilots and the loading staff.
     * **Flight crew** - In this case Pilots, could include loadmaster and navigatior if carried.
     * **Basic Weight** (eWeight in this app) - The weight of the aircraft without passengers, baggage or usable fuel.
     * **Traffic load** - For this app it is the mass of the passengers and bags.
 Often cargo mass is also included in this definition.
     * **Cargo** - For this app it is the mass of cargo (could be baggage, animals, cars, ppe etc) that is in the aircraft hold (under the passengers).
     * **Zero Fuel weight (ZFW)** - The weight of the loaded aircraft without the fuel.
     * **Take off weight (TOW)** - The weight of the aircraft at take off.
 It is comprised off the Basic weight, traffic load and fuel.
-    * **Maximum take off weight (MTOW)** - The maximum weight the pilot is permitted to attempt to take off.
+    * **Maximum take off weight (MTOW)** - The maximum weight of the aircraft that the pilot is permitted to attempt a take off.
 Can be reduced for performance requirements (not functional in this app version).
     * **Underload** - The difference between the MTOW and the TOW.

 [Back to top](<#contents>)